 The amount of water available for release into the environment depends on annual allocations available for the different types of entitlement.
 Managers allocate the water according to the priority of these entitlements, while also considering seasonal water availability.

 For supplementary flows and unregulated licences, full water allocation is made at the start of each year.
-However, this water can only be physically diverted if rivers have sufficient flow to allow access to the environments intended.
+However, this water can only be physically diverted if rivers have sufficient flow in the river reaches identified for supplementary access.
 In that sense access is weather-dependent – opportunistic and not guaranteed.

-Table 16.3 shows how volumes of water released from storages of different regulated river valleys in inland NSW rose between 2014–15 and 2016–17.
+Table 16.3 shows how volumes of environmental water released from storages of different regulated river valleys in inland NSW decreased between 2017–18 and 2019–20 due to the severity of the drought.
 These numbers are for releases made through specific environmental allowances, or as a result of licensed environmental water.
-They do not include water made available to the environment through fixed rules in water sharing plans, such as prescribed end-of-system flows or transparent and translucent releases from storages.
+They do not include water made available to the environment through non-discretionary fixed rules in water sharing plans, such as prescribed end-of-system flows or transparent and translucent releases from storages.

-Because droughts are a natural feature of Australia’s climate, aquatic ecosystems are adapted to periods of dryness.
+As droughts are a natural feature of Australia’s climate, aquatic ecosystems are adapted to periods of dryness and water managers and water users plan for dry conditions.
 However, extensive or prolonged drought can have major repercussions for all water users and the environment.

 When water extraction levels are high relative to total river flow, and of extended duration, river health is stressed.
-Before the Murray-Darling Basin Plan (MDBA 2011) commenced, the total volume of water extracted from the basin’s rivers had affected aquatic ecosystem health.
+Before the Murray–Darling Basin Plan commenced in 2012, the total volume of water extracted from the basin’s rivers had affected aquatic ecosystem health ().

-The Water Act 2007 (Cwth) provided for the Basin Plan, with its strategy to restore water diversion to within sustainable levels and safeguard the long-term health of rivers and water-dependent ecosystems.
-The Basin Plan requires a long-term average annual volume of 2,750GL to be recovered and returned to the environment.
+The Water Act 2007 (Cth) provided for the Basin Plan, with its strategy to restore water diversion to within sustainable levels and safeguard the long-term health of rivers and water-dependent ecosystems.
+The Basin Plan originally required a long-term average annual volume of 2,750GL to be recovered and returned to the environment, adjusted in 2018 to 2,075GL.

 Structures to store and regulate water are built to increase security of supply.
 However, their use can also moderate the natural variability of streamflows.
 This is because these structures can capture and reduce large natural flows and release stored water during naturally dry periods.
 By regulating rivers, these structures: